Towards a unified user modeling language for engineering human centered AI systems: Proof of concept: Automatic conversational agent personalization

-To showcase the usefulness of the user modeling language, we have implemented an adaptation pipeline that, given an input user model, automatically personalizes the responses of a conversational agent to increase the user experience and engagement.
+To showcase the usefulness of the user modeling language, we have implemented a personalization pipeline that, given an input user model, automatically personalizes the responses of a conversational agent to increase the user experience and engagement.

-Our pipeline supports two approaches to personalize conversational agents: (1) Direct personalization of an LLM-agent by embedding the user model into the LLM via context prompts, resulting in a personalized LLM or (2) Indirect personalization of the conversational agent, by providing the unadapted responses and the user model to an LLM for it to adapt the responses.
+Our pipeline supports two approaches to personalize conversational agents (depicted in Figure \ref{fig:approaches}), depending on the capabilities and access we have to the target LLM powering the conversational agent: \begin{itemize} \item Direct personalization of LLM-agent: The information of the user model is directly embedded into the LLM via fitting context prompts.
+As a result, the conversation responses generated by the LLM are inherently personalized. \item Indirect personalization of the conversational agent: When we have an non-personalized message, whether it comes from the LLM without user context or is pre-defined by a developer, we post-process it.
+We do this by sending the original message and the user model to a secondary LLM, which produces a personalized version. \end{itemize}

 In the following, we describe the first approach.
-The second is fairly similar with the difference of a separate request to an LLM with a slightly different prompt.
+The process of the second approach is similar, except that it involves a separate request to an LLM with a slightly different prompt.
+We propose this second approach for two reasons: (1) it allows using one LLM optimized for text generation and another optimized for personalization, and (2) it supports a closed conversational agent with pre-defined conversation paths, preventing the user from engaging in open-ended dialogue.

-Initially, a web application provides an interface for users to interact with a non-personalized LLM, with the option to upload a user model for personalization.
-Once a user model that follows the JSON schema as described in Section \ref{concretesyntax} is uploaded, the following prompt context is added to the conversation request "You adapt your responses based on a given user profile, such as their native language, interests, and other provided attributes.
+Initially, a web application provides an interface for end-users to interact with a non-personalized LLM, with the option to upload a user model for personalization.
+Once a user model that follows the JSON schema as described in Section \ref{concretesyntax} is uploaded, the following prompt context is automatically added to the conversation request "You adapt your responses based on a given user profile, such as their native language, interests, and other provided attributes.
 Your goal is to enhance the user's experience by tailoring your responses to their profile.
 This is the user's profile \{JSON file containing User Model\}".
 As mentioned before, we take advantage of LLM's capabilities to understand JSON and therefore omit the transformation of the user model to a natural language form.